yeohanboon82/Dog-Breed/README.md

 ### Conclusion:

 Algorithm Performance:
-- The algorithm is performing better than expected.
+- The algorithm is performing as expected with an accuracy of about 80%.
 Out of the 8 tested dog images, 6 were predicted correctly with confidence rate of more than 70%.
 - One of the dog image is Shih Tzu (not in the trained classes) and is misintepreted as a Maltese.
 Also a chihuahua is misclassified as a German pinscher.
 - For the case of misclassification of shih tzu, it would improve the algorithm with more training data of more dog breeds.
 - For the case of misclassification of pinscher could be due to dogs which looks similarbut of different size.
 Would improve the algorithm if there is a way to intepret dog size from the image.